decryptofy/scarr/README.md

 * Processed data can be int or float (raw oscilloscope data or digitally pre-processed)
 * Multiple tiles from EM-measurements are stored in the same data set to identify Regions-of-Interest (ROIs)
 * Advanced indexing for fast Trace-of-Interest (TOI) and Point-of-Interest (POI) selections
-* Analysis algorithms currently include: SNR, TVLA, CPA, MIA (more to come)
+* Analysis algorithms currently include: SNR, TVLA, CPA, MIA (more to come, [check here](https://github.com/decryptofy/scarr/tree/main/src/scarr/engines))

 SCARR also aims at maximizing I/O efficiency, including the asynchronous prefetch of (compressed) data sets.